 The same mechanics apply to ka-based blessings, aegises (specifically protective blessings), and wishes.

 Pallia (sing. pallium) are partial ka'u, endowing the wearer with a package of skills, powers, knowledge (often instinctive, latent, or unconscious), and geases.
 "Pallium" is the formal term; "mark" is used as an informal term.
 A pallium that confers authority, either by social recognition or by magical gift of command, is called a "mantle."
-The curse of vampirehood and mantles of magical kingship are the best-known pallia.
-Getting a pallium, either voluntarily or involuntarily, is surgery on your soul and so always a major or defining event in one's life.
+The curse of vampirehood, the Fairy Mark, and Adam's Mark are the best-known pallia.
+Getting a pallium, either voluntarily or involuntarily, is surgery on your soul and so always a major or defining event in one's life, very seldom undone.

 A great many gods are djinn or elves who have acquired and managed to "pull"/upload/merge with an eldilic ka as a pallium.
 Adding to the confusion of what you are meeting when you meet a "god," some gods are the powerful ka'u of still more powerful beings – beings that may or may not have asuumed the role of gods before casting the ka'u.
 These independent ka'u can themselves cast multiple ka'u, in mutating cascades of divinity.